UNIVERSITY OF WISCONSIN River Falls

-GEOGRAPHY is a field that uses an interdisciplinary approach to understand patterns of human activity and natural processes on the surface of the earth.
+Geography is a field that uses an interdisciplinary approach to understand patterns of human activity and natural processes on the surface of the earth.
 Geographers are often called upon to analyze and solve problems that deal with interactions between people and the environment.
 Geography appeals to students who have a wide range of interests that involve human activities and their impacts on the natural environment.

-MAPPING SCIENCES are a set of techniques that include Cartography (the art and science of map making), GIS - Geographic Information Systems (the analysis of spatial patterns), and Remote Sensing (the analysis of satellite imagery).
+Geographic Information Science is a set of techniques that include Cartography (the art and science of map making), GIS - Geographic Information Systems (the analysis of spatial patterns), and Remote Sensing (the analysis of satellite imagery).
 These techniques are useful in displaying, understanding, and analyzing spatial relationships.
 Many other disciplines, such as biology, business, marketing, criminal justice, land use planning, and urban studies utilize mapping techniques.

 Studying geography and geographic information science at UWRF provides the skills to engage in a variety of careers.
 Through a combination of coursework and internships students gain first hand experience in geographic analysis.
 The use of computer technologies, through GIS and mapping, are areas where students may develop additional expertise.
 The department offers a Geography major and minor, and a minor in GIS/ Cartography.

 The geography faculty are all active specialists in the fields of geography and GIS.
 Several of them have won college teaching awards for excellence in the classroom, and all are dedicated advisors for our students.
 The Geography Department provides classes where one gets to know and learn from their professors.